CHILD CUSTODY & SUPPORT LAWYERS in Summerville

 - The wishes of both parents regarding custody

-- The past and current interaction and relationship of the child with each parent, the child’s siblings, and any other person, including a grandparent, who may significantly affect the best interest of the child
+- The past and current interaction and relationship of the child with each parent, the child’s siblings, and any other person who may significantly affect the best interest of the child

 - The actions of each parent to encourage the continuing parent child relationship between the child and the other parent, as is appropriate, including compliance with court orders